XSEDE/CRI_JS_Cluster_Tutorial/README.md

 We'll use this to enable root access between nodes in the cluster, later.

-Note what the private IP is - it will be referred to later as
-$headnode-private-ip (in this example, it shows up at 10.0.0.1):
+Note what the private IP is - it will be referred to later as HEADNODE-PRIVATE-IP (in this example, it shows up at 10.0.0.1):
 ```
 headnode] --> ip addr
 ...